SUCHMOKUO/node-worker-threads-pool/README.md

 Simple worker threads pool using Node's worker_threads module.
 Compatible with ES6+ Promise, Async/Await.

+## With this library, you can:

+- Use `StaticPool` to create a threads pool with a task from worker file or from task function provided to make use of multi-core processor.
+- Use `DynamicPool` to create a threads pool with different tasks provided each call.
+Thus you can get more flexibility than `StaticPool` and make use of multi-core processor.
+- Set timeout for the task, thus you won't get a task that running forever.

 ## Notification

 1. This module can only run in Node.js.